What Is Hidradenitis Suppurativa?

-In severe cases, hidradenitis suppurativa can get worse over time and cause scars.
+In severe cases, hidradenitis suppurativa can get worse and cause scars.
 Surgery can help, although the disease comes back about one-third of the time.
-If that happens, it's still important to keep up with lifestyle changes that can ease your discomfort.
+It's still important to keep up with lifestyle changes that can make you feel better.

-It's important to turn to people you trust to give you the backing you need while you get treated.
-Family and close friends can be a big help.
-So can support groups, where you can talk freely with people who understand your situation.
+Turn to people you trust to give you the backing you need while you get treated.
+You might join a support group where you can talk freely with people who understand your situation.
 Ask your doctor about how to find a group near you.

-You can get more information about HS on the web site of the Hidradenitis Suppurativa Foundation.
+You can learn more about your condition on the website of the Hidradenitis Suppurativa Foundation.

 Can You Live a Normal Life With Hidradenitis Suppurativa?